anquanscan/sec-tools/README.md

 [subuser](https://github.com/subuser-security/subuser): Run programs on linux with selectively restricted permissions.
 [no-ssl](https://github.com/nashcontrol/no-ssl): CLI tool to probe servers for support of legacy TLS protocols and various certificate and cipher checks
 [XSS-and-SQL-Vulnerability-Scanner](https://github.com/Muhammad-Nouman-Ahmed/XSS-and-SQL-Vulnerability-Scanner): Python vulnerability scanner to detect XSS and SQL injection in web applications.
 [PyExchangePasswordSpray](https://github.com/iomoath/PyExchangePasswordSpray): Microsoft Exchange password spray tool with proxy support.
+[cervantes](https://github.com/CervantesSec/cervantes): Cervantes is an opensource collaborative platform for pentesters or red teams who want to save time to manage their projects, clients, vulnerabilities and reports in one place.